The potential for using growth factors to promote healing and hair growth after hair transplantation is centered in three functional applications:

 In activity promoting tissue repair and healing after injury of surgery, the growth factors stored in platelets are released at a site of tissue injury, promoting tissue repair and healing.
 Individual growth factors such as PDGF have been used by surgeons to promote wound healing in hospitalized surgical patients.
 The rationale for using PRP in outpatient surgical hair restoration is to use the full array of platelet-associated growth factors to promote healing and minimize scar formation, as well as to promote maximum hair growth in transplanted follicles.

-After noting enhanced hair growth of transplanted hair after use of PRP, investigators conducted a small study of PRP effect on dormant non-transplanted hair follicles.
+After noting enhanced hair growth of transplanted hair after the use of PRP, investigators conducted a small study of PRP effect on dormant non-transplanted hair follicles.
 The study hypothesized that platelet growth factors can “wake up” dormant hair follicles and begin the production of new hair.
 PRP was applied after scalp skin was slightly injured to induce platelets to release growth factors at the injury site.
 Enhanced hair growth and hair diameter was noted over the next 4 months, with a fall-off in enhanced hair growth after 4 months.